 RICHARD’S GUEST HOUSE

 East of Old Englewood at 321 Cedar and Yale is the LEMON BAY GARDEN CLUB.
 At Coconut and Maple is the unusual Prairie Style LEMON BAY WOMEN'S CLUB, designed by Frank Lloyd Wright pupil Clare Hosmer.
+This is one of the key historical sites in South Sarasota County.

 OLD METHODIST CHURCH, restored by the Lemon Bay Historical